TomographicImaging/CIL/docs/source/optimisation.rst

 The fundamental components are:

-+ Operator: A class specifying a (currently linear) operator
++ :code:`Operator`: A class specifying a (currently linear) operator
-+ Function: A class specifying mathematical functions such as a least squares data fidelity.
++ :code:`Function`: A class specifying mathematical functions such as a least squares data fidelity.
-+ Algorithm: Implementation of an iterative optimisation algorithm to solve a particular generic optimisation problem.
++ :code:`Algorithm`: Implementation of an iterative optimisation algorithm to solve a particular generic optimisation problem.
 Algorithms are iterable Python object which can be run in a for loop.
 Can be stopped and warm restarted.

 Algorithm
 =========